Compare these two anonymized reviews below, pulled from two different business brokerages on the east coast.

 The other 13 states only require you to have a real estate license to practice as a business broker.
 Those are: Arkansas, California, Colorado, Florida, Georgia, Idaho, Illinois (registration only), Michigan, Minnesota, Nebraska, Nevada, Oregon (only if real estate is involved), Rhode Island, South Dakota, Utah, Wisconsin, and Wyoming.

 If you live outside the 13 states mentioned above, understand that anyone in your state can call themselves a business broker.

 More importantly, you need to understand that a real estate broker is NOT trained to sell businesses.
 They’re trained to sell real estate.

 The process of selling a business is much more complex, and since most business owners have the bulk of their net worth tied up in the business, the stakes are much higher.

-Now that you know why a finding a good business broker is so important, we'll cover how to find the right broker.
+Now that you know why finding a good business broker is so important, we'll cover how to find the right broker.

-How to Find a Good Business Broker
+5 Ways to Find a Good Business Broker

 1. Look For Experience and Accreditation